opengisch/QField-docs/docs/how-to/outside-layers.md

 title: Add a layer outside of exported project folder
 ---

+# Add a layer outside of exported project folder

 In a QField project it is possible to use a layer outside the project folder, like a basemap.